-Bursera graveolens, a beautiful aromatic tree, is prized for its aromatic wood.
-Used throughout Central and South America as an incense, B graveolens, is used among natives indigenous tribes, such as the Inca, to spiritually cleanse impure energy and to get rid of evil spirits, calamity and misfortune.
-This tree has a powerful energy, yet when it is burned, the results are one of relaxation, peace and wellbeing.
-Its brings a fragrant and pleasant smell to any space it is burned in.
+Our Bursera graveolens logs come from the palo santo tree.
+A holy tree that is praised for its aromatic wood.
+This tree has powerful energy, yet when it is burned the results are one of relaxation, peace, and wellbeing.
+It brings a fragrant and pleasant smell to any space where it is burned.

-These trees are protected under government supervision; however during tremendous wind, fallen trees are gathered in a respectful way, as the tree has been considered sacred by tribes for thousands of years.
-Bursera Graveolens is found growing in many areas including Guatemala, Ecuador, Costa Rica, Honduras, Colombia and the Galapagos islands.
+These trees are protected under government supervision; however, after strong winds, fallen trees are respectfully gathered, as the tree has been considered sacred by tribes for thousands of years.
+Bursera Graveolens is found growing in many areas including Guatemala, Ecuador, Costa Rica, Honduras, Colombia, and the Galapagos Islands.